-There are in fact two questions really, what is manipulative behaviour and why is it so damaging.
+There are two questions really, what is manipulative behaviour and why is it so damaging?

-There are also people who would argue that manipulation of other people is a legitimate way to further their own careers, and that self-interest is a valid reason or excuse for pursuing it.
+Some people would argue that manipulation of other people is a legitimate way to further their careers and that self-interest is a valid reason or excuse for pursuing it.

 These arguments tend to be rationalisations, really, for an excuse to use other people to get what you want.
 That by any standard is a form of abuse, the very definition of abuse being the use of another human being to further your own ends in some way or other.

-When someone manipulates you, what they are really doing is either making a decision on your behalf, or tricking you into believing that you are making the decision yourself, when in fact they have coerced you into the position they want you to be in.
+When someone manipulates you, what they are doing is either making a decision on your behalf or tricking you into believing that you are making the decision yourself, when in fact they have coerced you into the position they want you to be in.

 12 Step Recovery